x-jesse/Piano-Tiles-Bot/README.md

 This is the [official JetBrains PyCharm installation guide](https://www.jetbrains.com/help/pycharm/installation-guide.html#standalone).
 In case you prefer a tutorial-style walkthrough, [this video](https://www.youtube.com/watch?v=SZUNUB6nz3g) does a great job of walking through the installation process for Windows.
 For Mac users, check out [this video](https://www.youtube.com/watch?v=K5cAu-Wro3M).

+## Building the Bot

+I'll be walking you through the entire design process and the coding parts, so there's not much you need to do here lol.